openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 ## Objective 8: Adjust basals and ratios if needed, and then enable autosens

 - You can use [autotune](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html) as a one off to check your basals remain accurate or do a traditional basal test.
-- Enable [autosens](../Usage/Open-APS-features.md) over a period of 7 days and watch the white line on the homescreen graph show how your sensitivity to insulin may be rising or falling as a result of exercise or hormones etc. and keep an eye in the OpenAPS report tab how AndroidAPS is adjusting the basals and/or targets accordingly.
+- Enable [autosens](../Usage/Open-APS-features.md) over a period of 7 days and watch the white line on the homescreen graph show how your sensitivity to insulin may be rising or falling as a result of exercise or hormones etc. and keep an eye in the OpenAPS report tab how AAPS is adjusting the basals and/or targets accordingly.

-*Don’t forget to record your looping in* [this form](https://bit.ly/nowlooping) *logging AndroidAPS as your type of DIY loop software, if you have not already done so.*
+*Don’t forget to record your looping in* [this form](https://bit.ly/nowlooping) *logging AAPS as your type of DIY loop software, if you have not already done so.*

 (Objectives-objective-9-enabling-additional-oref1-features-for-daytime-use-such-as-super-micro-bolus-smb)=
 ## Objective 9: Enabling additional oref1 features for daytime use, such as super micro bolus (SMB)